DrJieTao/prompt_training/k_12_training/one_pager_professional.md

 **The hands-on workshop that teaches K-12 educators how to take control of AI, automate their tedious tasks, and get back to creative, high-impact teaching.**

+**Brought to you by Fairfield Dolan AI & Tech Institute, in collaboration with Fairfield University School of Education and Human Development.**

 ---

 ### **Go Beyond "Prompt and Pray"**